mcaceresb/stata-gtools/docs/usage/gegen.md

 ------------------

 The following are simply wrappers for other _gtools_ functions.
-Consult each command's corresponding help files:
+Consult each command's corresponding help files (`stat` is any stat available to `gcollapse` except percent, nunique):

     function              -> calls
     -----------------------------------------